 Can you register a boat with a bill of sale?

-You can use a boat bill of sale as proof of purchase to apply for the legal title with the state agency that handles boat registration.
+You can use this document as proof of purchase to apply for the legal title with the state agency that handles boat registration.

-Check your state laws and requirements to determine if you need to register the boat.
+Check your state’s requirements to determine if you need to register the boat.
 If you’re purchasing a trailer, you may need to register that too.

 Can I buy a boat with just a bill of sale?

-Yes, you can buy a boat with just a bill of sale.
-However, the boat must be undocumented, i.e., no title must be attached.
-The bill of sale must provide all the necessary details mentioned earlier so that there is adamant proof the transaction took place.
+Yes, you can buy a boat with just this document.
+However, the boat must not have a title.
+The bill of sale must provide all the necessary details so there’s sufficient proof the transaction took place.

-If a title is attached to the boat, then the title must be transferred to you for you to be the new owner legally.
+If a title is attached to the boat, the seller must transfer the title to you for you to legally be the new owner.

 Can you sell a boat without a bill of sale?